 You see, PAM is all about locking “root” or “admin” credentials up in a hardened vault and tightly controlling access to them so as to increase assurance.
 In fact, when we did an informal survey among security architects as to what was one of the best core defense techniques to protect an organization’s most critical systems from breach, PAM was one of the top solutions mentioned.
 But at the same time,PAM can be difficult to deploy.

 What if an administrator is not able to login to the password vault where administrative credentials to root or admin accounts are kept?
-Administrator would not be able to get the credentials, or a brokered session, to administer production systems.
+Administrators would not be able to get the credentials, or a brokered session, to operate production systems.
 Inability to administer systems, such as web, database or application servers could eventually cause an outage of mission critical or customer-facing services.
 The security department which “sold” the PAM solution to operations would suffer serious embarrassment and loss of political capital in the organization.

 Therefore, the security team in question is designing break glass processes for making sure administrators have a backup process to get credentials out of the vault in an emergency.
-The client’s current plan is to grant senior administrators a local account to “safes,” each containing a subset of the credentials in the password vault pertaining to a group of servers.
+The client’s current plan is to grant senior administrators a local account to CyberArk “safes,” each containing a subset of the credentials in the password vault pertaining to a group of servers.
 If privileged users are locked out of the vault, the senior administrator can log in and get the credentials for them in all cases, even if (for example) the Active Directory domain is down and no one can log into the PAM system in the usual manner.

 If an organization has a mature security information and event management (SIEM) system, it could collect the PAM system logs and make it easy for the security operations center (SOC) or designated staff to monitor the logs for broken glass, so to speak.
 The local accounts could be created using a special naming convention, e.g. “breakglass01” and so on.
 Manual or scripted queries of the logs could produce all events prefixed with the names of these accounts.
 The SIEM system could be configured with a monitoring dashboard, or with rules that correlate events related to the accounts with other context to generate alerts when desired.
 Unfortunately, none of these detective controls operate in anything like real time, as log collection, normalization and aggregation can be a slow process.